mehakpreetk/mehakpreetk/README.md

-# I'm a passionate learner and developer, exploring the world of AI.
+# I'm a passionate learner and developer, exploring the world of Data Science.